Calanais in the Community

 A Vibrant Hub for the Isle of Lewis

 Friends of Calanais

 Our Friends of Calanais scheme is an important aspect of our contribution to the communities of the Outer Hebrides.
-More than this, it is a recognition of how important our local stakeholders are, and is a tangible expression of our commitment to engage with as many members of the Calanais community as possible.
+More than this, it is a recognition of how important our local stakeholders are, and is a tangible expression of our commitment to engage with as many members of the Calanais community as possible

-The Trust is comprised of five members, all of whom bring a range of valuable experiences and skill sets to the board, as well as their own unique connections with the Outer Hebrides.
+The Trust is comprised of seven members, all of whom bring a range of valuable experiences and skill sets to the board, as well as their own unique connections with the Outer Hebrides.
 This gives us a valuable opportunity to engage in a regular, formal dialogue with our many stakeholders.
 This dialogue is an effective route for consultation regarding our Calanais 2025 project.
 It gives us the chance to discuss the needs and expectations of the Calanais community, and to develop a dialogue outlining how we might best achieve our shared goals.